micoxion/AttoviaWiki/content/Deities/Pantheon.md

 - [[The Hebdomad#Akinisía Lord of Stagnation (Foot opposite)|Akinisía]]: Corrupt demon Lord of Stagnation.
 - [[The Hebdomad#Kraipáli Lord of Debauchery (Leg opposite)|Kraipáli]]: Corrupt demon Lord of Debauchery.
 - [[The Hebdomad#Peína Lord of Hunger (Torso opposite)|Peína]]: Corrupt demon Lord of Hunger.
-- [[Deities/Krag the Quick|Krag the Quick]]: Neutral god of the Athletics and the Day Sky
+- [[Attovia/Deities/Krag the Quick|Krag the Quick]]: Neutral god of the Athletics and the Day Sky
 - [[Lielun]]: Neutral god of the Night Sky and Weather
 - [[Ukko]] Neutral god of the Day Sky and Thunder
 - [[Yami]]: Corrupt god of Darkness and Control
-- [[Hikari]]: Pure god of Light and Freedom
+- [[Hikari]]: Pure goddess of Light and Freedom
 - [[Mammon]]: Neutral god of Commerce and Progress
-- [[Mordechai]]: Neutral/Benevolent god of Science and his believers also see him as the god of Magic
+- [[Mordechai]]: Neutral/Pure god of Science and his believers also see him as the god of Meyda-work
 - [[Bara Levatel]]: Neutral god of Death
 - [[Aoire Sléibhe]]: Pure god of stonework, creator of the [[Rugadh Sliabh]]
 - [[Şivan Rêk]]: Pure god of tides and uncorrupt ocean life.